-As a homeowner, one of the toughest decisions you’ll have to make about your air conditioner is when it’s time for a new unit.
+How are you supposed to know when it’s time to replace your air conditioner?
 Although a new air conditioner can be a big investment, so can the costs of continuing to repair and operate an old, inefficient unit.
-So how are you supposed to know when it’s time to replace your air conditioner?
 The tell-tale signs listed below are sure to help you make your decision!

 - Air conditioner uses R 22 Freon.
 Freon is being phased out by the federal government in order to conserve energy nationwide.
 As a result, the costs of Freon are rising exponentially.
 If your air conditioner uses Freon, you’ll have to replace it eventually in order to switch over to the new refrigerant (R410A).
 If you’re having major problems with your air conditioner, especially if they involve the need for more Freon, it’s probably a good time to replace your unit.

-If you have any questions about when to replace your air conditioner, or if you’d like a cooling system serviced or installed in your home, contact Evolved Mechanical.
+If you have any questions about when to replace your air conditioner, or if you’d like a cooling system serviced or installed in your home, contact Evolved Mechanical